EducateUs Strategy

 Impact Litigation

 We are convening a coalition of cutting-edge legal thinkers to develop a strategy for pursuing a highly selective portfolio of lawsuits.
 These cases will be carefully designed to garner headlines, provoke public discourse, and create growing pressure for all school boards and states to improve their public sex ed policy and implementation.
+Are you a legal professional interested in joining us?
+Contact [email protected] to get started.

 The full generational shift we are pursuing will take time — we currently estimate it to be a 20-30 year project.
 In addition to tracking the passage of progressive sex ed policy and the effectiveness of its implementation, we are tracking the following signposts of success along the way: